 When will I receive P-EBT Funds in Florida?

-A specific date has not been announced.
+The first round of PEBT benefits have been issued.
 Benefits will be issued for three separate time periods, the estimated dates are below.
 Benefits will be provided retroactively to ensure that full and accurate data regarding a student’s learning status is captured before issuing benefits.

 - June 2021 (covering January -March 2021)

 - August 2021 (covering April – June 2021)

 Funds will be added to the original card – do not throw it away!